 Course Learning Objectives

 - Attendees will understand how a fraud risk assessment is conducted

 - Attendees will learn how to identify fraud risks

-- Attendees will review best practices in fraud detection programs
+- Attendees will review best practices in fraud prevention and detection programs

 - Attendees will learn how to evaluate and document internal controls mitigating fraud risks